-County Kildare became Lexington’s second Sister City in 1984, futhering the connections Lexington was making with cities of the horse all over the world.
+County Kildare became Lexington’s second Sister City in 1984, furthering the connections Lexington was making with cities dedicated to the horse all over the world.
 County Kildare is located about 25 kilometers from Dublin, and the County Town Hall is located in Naas.

 Home to the Irish National Stud, the top breeding facility in Ireland, County Kildare is the center of the thoroughbred industry in Ireland.
 Also located at the Irish National Stud are the Japanese Gardens, which were built between 1906-1910.
 There are three race-tracks in County Kildare: the Curragh, Naas and Punchestown.
 The Curragh Racecourse holds the Irish Derby each year.
 County Kildare is also home to Kildangan Stud, a Darley farm owned by Sheik Mohammad.

 County Kildare boasts many museums, parks, castles and golf courses.
 The 2006 Ryder Cup was held at the K Club.
 Also located in County Kildare is the Carton House Golf Course, which hosted the 2013 Irish Open.